-Discharge is the volume of water (or more broadly, volume of fluid plus suspended sediment) that passes a given point within a given period of time.
+Discharge, or flow, is the volume of water (or more broadly, volume of fluid including solid- and dissolved-phase material), that passes a given point in a given period of time.

-Annual 7-day minimum is the lowest mean discharge for 7 consecutive days for a calendar year or a water year.
+Annual 7-day minimum is the lowest mean discharge for 7 consecutive days in a year.
 Note that most low-flow frequency analyses of annual 7-day minimum flows use a climatic year (April 1-March 31).
 The date shown in the summary statistics table is the initial date of the 7-day period.
 (This value should not be confused with the 7-day 10-year low-flow statistic.)